syncthing/docs/users/config.rst

 	    folder.hashers

     The number of copier and hasher routines to use, or ``0`` for the system determined optimums.
-These are low level performance options for advanced users only; do not change unless requested to or you've actually read and understood the code yourself. :)
+These are low-level performance options for advanced users only; do not change unless requested to or you've actually read and understood the code yourself. :)